Juan Jesús Rodríguez is considered by critics and the public as one of the benchmark Verdian baritones of the current opera scene.

-Throughout his professional career, he has participated in important events of Spanish opera such as the Opening of the Liceu in Barcelona, as well as the Opening of the Teatro Real in Madrid with the opera Divinas Palabras by García Abril together with the tenor Plácido Domingo and at the Gala on the occasion of the 40-year career of the tenor Alfredo Kraus, together with the tenor, at the Teatro de la Zarzuela in Madrid.
+Throughout his professional career he has participated in important events of Spanish poetry such as the Opening of the Liceu in Barcelona, as well as the Opening of the Teatro Real in Madrid with the opera Divinas Palabras by García Abril.

-A great lover and firm defender of the Spanish repertoire, he has embodied the main baritones of Zarzuela and Spanish operas at the Teatro Nacional de la Zarzuela such as; Marina, La Tabernera del Puerto, Luisa Fernanda, La Dolores, El Soto del Parral, La Revoltosa, The Legend of the Kiss, Black the clown, Caserío, …among others.
+A great lover and staunch defender of the Spanish repertoire, he has played the main baritones of Zarzuela and Spanish operas at the Teatro Nacional de la Zarzuela and his tours throughout Spain, such as:

-Throughout his career he has collaborated with renowned orchestra conductors such as; Zubin Mehta, Gómez Martínez, López Cobos, Lorin Maazel, Luisotti, Renzetti, Marco Armiliato as well as stage directors of the stature of McVicar, Deflo, John Fox or Gian Carlo del Mónaco.
+Throughout his career he has collaborated with renowned conductors such as: Zubin Mehta, Gómez Martínez, López Cobos, Lorin Maazel, Luisotti, Renzetti, Marco Armiliato, Daniel Oren, as well as stage directors of the stature of McVicar, Deflo, John Fox, Carsen.